 - 12.1 Effective methods of security must be in place to help prevent the inappropriate disclosure or loss of personal data.
-The Council will process personal data in accordance with the DPA and GDPR and any other related Council policy and procedure to ensure appropriate physical, technical and organisational measures are in place. - 12.2 Access to areas where data is stored and used must be controlled as follows; - Paper files must be locked away when not in use and electronic systems must be password protected, with only authorised users being given access; - Staff working away from the office must ensure records are adequately protected at all times, preventing damage, theft / loss and unauthorised access to personal data; - Electronic data must be stored on the Council's servers and should be backed up each night to prevent the loss of valuable data;
+The Council will process personal data in accordance with the DPA and UK GDPR and any other related Council policy and procedure to ensure appropriate physical, technical and organisational measures are in place. - 12.2 Access to areas where data is stored and used must be controlled as follows; - Paper files must be locked away when not in use and electronic systems must be password protected, with only authorised users being given access; - Hybrid workers and other sStaff working away from the office must ensure records are adequately protected at all times, preventing damage, theft / loss and unauthorised access to personal data;

-- Personal data must not be stored on unencrypted portable equipment, e.g. laptops, mobile phones, tablet devices or memory sticks / pen drives.
-Staff are advised to contact ICT for assistance if they are wanting to transfer personal data out of the organisation; - Desktop computers, laptops and tablet devices must be password protected and locked when left unattended during the day.
+- Electronic data must be stored on the Council's servers and should be backed up each night to prevent the loss of valuable data; - Personal data must not be stored on unencrypted portable equipment, e.g. laptops, mobile phones, tablet devices or memory sticks / pen drives.
+Staff are advised to contact ICT for assistance if they are wanting to transfer personal data out of the organisation; - Desktop cComputers, laptops and tablet devices must be password protected and locked when left unattended during the day.
 Staff are required to log off and shut down all systems at the end of the working day; - Staff must not disclose passwords to colleagues or use passwords belonging to other staff members. - Confidential waste bins are located throughout the building and must be used for the destruction of personal data.
 The Council employs a contractor to shred all paper waste on site once a week, therefore, there is no requirement to shred any personal data prior to using the confidential waste bins.
+Hybrid workers should continue to use the office facilities provided to dispose of confidential waste.